Kawasaki Disease in Children

 How is Kawasaki disease diagnosed in a child?

-Your child's healthcare provider can usually diagnose Kawasaki disease by his or her symptoms and physical exam.
+Your child's healthcare provider can often diagnose Kawasaki disease by their symptoms and physical exam.

 To diagnose Kawasaki, other causes for the symptoms must be ruled out.
-A fever for 5 days must be present in addition to having 4 out of 5 of the following:
+A fever for 5 days must be present in addition to having 4 out of 5 of the following symptoms:

 - Red eyes